 Brynza, a cheese similar to feta, is made throughout Central and Eastern Europe.
 The word comes from brînză, Romanian for cheese.
-It is an important component of Ukrainian, Moldovan, Romanian and Balkan cuisine, and there’s even an annual Brynza Festival every fall in the town of Rakhiv, in Transcarpathian Ukraine.
+It’s an important component of Ukrainian, Moldovan, Romanian and Balkan cuisine, and there’s even an annual Brynza Festival every fall in the town of Rakhiv, in Transcarpathian Ukraine.
 The cheese is usually made from sheep’s milk, but cow’s and goat’s milk can be used, as well.
 Sometimes all are used together.

 My usual provider didn’t have any sheep’s milk available, so I used cow’s milk this time around.
 I think there’s still some fine-tuning required (see below), but this recipe does produce a nice cheese already.

-You can get cheese-making supplies here.
+You can get cheese-making supplies here or here.

 Yields about 8 oz